Hania Amir shares adorable pictures, wishing Shab-e-Barat to fans

 Share

-Hania Amir is an absolute sweetheart who is adored by the masses for her bubbly antics but this time around the 24-year-old star is winning her hearts with her recent post.
+Hania Aamir is an absolute sweetheart who is adored by the masses for her bubbly antics but this time around the 24-year-old star is winning her hearts with her recent post.

 Turning to her Instagram handle, the Ishqiya star dropped some adorable pictures as she got ready to pray for Shab-e-Barat.